open-component-model/ocm-k8s-toolkit/docs/adr/localization.md

 In the end we decided to form a hybrid that is mainly based on Option 3, but also allows for templating via Option 1.

-An example for a configuration of a Localization performed on a resource may look like this for a simple Helm Chart:
+An example for `LocalizationConfig`  may look like this for a simple Helm Chart:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1